 Once you have overcome this main hurdle, it is time for some admin Stage 3: Gathering Information.
 See our stages on next steps to help you through the process of preparing for and attending hearings and panels Stage 4: Investigations & Hearings.
 Our section on when the outcome is known Stage 5: Decisions made - what next? can help you in considering what impact the investigation may have on your professional career and how you may need to plan or do things differently.
 Most doctors or dentists will need to consider how they demonstrate insight and reflection and that their clinical skills remain up to date during an investigation process.

 Stage 6: Remediation will provide more information, including a template for you to use.
 In some cases, a clinician may receive a temporary suspension or restriction on their practice, or rarely, even face erasure.
 Stage 7:Options when not working you consider how you might deal with this scenario.
 Our section Stage 8: Return to work after an absence will help you prepare for being back in the workplace, to consider how you might handle questions and protect yourself from facing a similar incident.

-Finally our resources section provide a range of information and links you may find useful.
+Our resources section provide a range of information and links you may find useful.

 By using this site, you agree that we may store and access cookies on your device.
 Find out about our cookies.